-The bill establishes a new state conservation fund within the state treasury, which will receive $2,500,000 annually from the state general fund starting July 1, 2025, to support conservation programs.
-This fund is intended to supplement existing appropriations for the Kansas Department of Agriculture and will be used for matching state funds with nonstate or private funds for domestic water quality sampling.
-Additionally, conservation districts are required to provide water quality sampling data to the state geological survey, and the division of conservation will adopt rules for administering the fund.
+The bill establishes a state conservation fund within the state treasury, which will receive a transfer of $2,500,000 from the state general fund each July 1, starting July 1, 2025.
+This fund is intended to match nonstate or private funding for conservation programs and to support domestic water quality sampling.
+Additionally, conservation districts are required to provide water quality sampling data to the state geological survey.
+The bill also amends existing laws regarding the state water plan fund, increasing the transfer amounts from the state general fund to $55,000,000 for the fiscal years 2025, 2026, and 2027, while repealing previous provisions related to these transfers.

 Statutes affected: